nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
   CREATE DATABASE IF NOT EXISTS nextcloud;
-  GRANT ALL PRIVILEGES ON nextcloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';
+  GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES ON nextcloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';

 You can quit the prompt by entering::